 From nude women emerging out of rock formations to strategically placed lillies, the Australian artist’s collaged worlds will melt your mind.

 Kitty Callaghan has been making things ever since she was little.
 As a kid she'd spend her days cutting, pasting, and building up her scrapbook in the Southern Highlands of Australia.
 Fast-forward to today and she's still doing exactly that.
 Mixing vintage photos of her friends with a plethora of found imagery, Kitty's collages blend the personal and the impersonal, the real and the surreal.
-Taking the female form as her central focus, Kitty creates fantastical worlds where nothing is what it seems: in one, a woman wraps her arms around a giant cut out lily, in another a female form emerges out of a rock formation.
-With collaborations with Woolmark, Ellery, and Russh to her name, she's fast becoming one to watch.
+Positioning the female form as her central focus, Kitty creates fantastical worlds where nothing is what it seems.
+In one piece, a woman wraps her arms around a giant cut out lily; in another, a female form emerges out of a rock formation.
+With collaborations with Woolmark, Ellery, and Russh to her name, Kitty is fast becoming one to watch.
 Here we talk to the ethereal artist about the beauty of nostalgia and why your gender should never determine your art.

 When did you first get into art?